visgl/math.gl/modules/geoarrow/README.md

 `@math.gl/geoarrow` works directly over borrowed typed arrays.
-It deliberately does not require an Arrow runtime: a loader, dataframe, database client, or application can adapt its buffers to the small descriptor ABI and use the same validation, conversion, codec, and tessellation kernels.
+It deliberately does not require an Arrow runtime: a loader, dataframe, database client, or application can adapt its buffers to the small descriptor ABI and use the same validation, conversion, column-codec, and tessellation kernels.

 ## Install